renebarto/baremetal/doc/05-console-uart1.md

 ## Creating the library code - step 2

-Let's try and write something functional.
+Let's try and write something more useful.
 We'll write code to set up UART1 and the GPIO pins, and write a string to the console.

 In order to set up the console, we will need access to two devices:
 - GPIO to set up the connections for UART1 to GPIO pins 14 and 15